chromium/chromium/docs/webui_in_chrome.md

 ```

 ## Add an entry to resource_ids.spec
 This file is for automatically generating resource ids.
-Ensure that the previous
+Ensure that your entry
-entry number plus the size equals the next entry number.
+has a unique ID and preserves numerical ordering.

 `tools/gritsettings/resource_ids.spec`